CS546-JAMS/final-project/README.md

 - Enter new bands with auto-generated names

 ## For Professors and Other People Needing to Run This
 Firstly, `git clone` and `cd` into the project directory.
 Then hit us with an `npm install` to get your dependencies straightened out.
-After that, please run a `npm run seed` to generate the test database.
 After that, you may want to run an `npm test` just to make sure your system is working correctly.

-Once you get the green light from Jest, feel free to start it up with an `npm start` and head on over to `localhost:3000`.
+Once you get the green light from Jest, feel free to do an `npm run seed` to generate the example database.
+Once you've done that, you can go examine `out.json`, which should have a nearly 500-line dump of JSON representing the contents of the database.
+Once you have that, start it up with an `npm start` and head on over to `localhost:3000`.
 Once there, click around and explore!

 If we were to continue this project, we'd love to:
-- Separate all requests into an API and a web server sending out SPAs w/ React.
+- Separate the system into an API and a web server.
 This way, we could have a fully RESTful API without Handlebars jumping in the way and forcing us to return HTML on GET requests instead of JSON.
 - Switch to React on client-side.
 Works well with the above, as we can just make requests to the API via fetch or Ajax, keeping everything very loosely coupled.
 This would also give us a ton of flexibility regarding state management.
+- Provide a UI for creates, updates, and deletes via the API.
+We wanted to frontend this with a form but didn't get there due to time constraints.
+- Enforce some kind of authentication or history utility to keep people from maliciously wiping out data.

 ## Rules of the Craft